christophschuhmann/LAION-SAFETY/README.md

 To use our 5 class image classifier as a binary SFW - NSFW classifier, we consider images from the classes "Drawing" & "Neutral" as SFW and "Hentai", "Porn" & "Sexy" as NSFW.

---> Our image classifier predicts XX % of the true NSFW correctly as NSFW (false negatives) and discards XX % of the SFW images incorrectly as NSFW (false positives).
+--> Our image classifier predicts 96,45 % of the true NSFW correctly as NSFW (false negatives) and discards XX % of the SFW images incorrectly as NSFW (false positives).

 We compare our model with XXXXX Gantman XXXXX , to our knowledge the best openly available NSFW classifier at the time of writing: